Flip – a revolutionary new method to boost coping and cognitive flexibility

-Bestselling author and sociologist Anette Prehn has now launched her new book, FLIP.
+Bestselling author and sociologist Anette Prehn has launched her book FLIP in Danish.

 FLIP introduces the brain-based reframing method, FRAMESTORM® that will help you regulate your emotions and create powerful new meaning in numerous situations: